DocRichey/tvPS/README.md

 by case;
 run;

-/* Identify the largest hazard score - this will become a propensity score of 1.0 */ proc means data=hazards5 ;
+/* Step 3a:  Identify the largest hazard score - this will become a propensity score of 1.0 */ proc means data=hazards5 ;
 output out=hazmax max=hazmax;
 var haz;